ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 Page settings
 ```

-Exeption: If the element that triggers the modal dialog is an icon, the modal dialog title will be the same as the hover text of the icon.
+Exeption: If the element that triggers the modal dialog is an icon, the modal dialog title is the same as the hover text of the icon.

 ## Design